 One of its advantages is that it does not require a credit check when you apply, and the standard card also does not charge monthly or annual fees.

-Unlike a regular credit card, the KOHO Prepaid Mastercard does not impact your credit score, which means you cannot use it to build credit history.
+Unlike a regular credit card, the KOHO Prepaid Mastercard does not impact your credit score, so you cannot use it to build a credit history.

 Is There a KOHO Secured Credit Card?